raynahata/raynahata/_projects/2_project.md

 This work was done as an honors thesis at Colby College under [Dr.Stacy Doore](https://stacyadoore.com/) of the INSITE Lab and presented at IROS 2023.
-You can [download the poster](https://raynahata.github.io/assets/img/IROS2023.png) here.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">